fncnt/librna-sys/README.md

 It is not necessarily planned to provide *complete, safe* bindings to ViennaRNA.
-However, I would like to restructure this project slightly and add a crate `librna-rs` That provides a safely wrapped subset of ViennaRNA functionality that can be extended when the need arises.
+However, I would like to restructure this project slightly and add a crate `librna-rs` providing a safely wrapped subset of ViennaRNA functionality that can be extended when the need arises.

 ## Known Issues